-We have been busy covering all the details of this reupholstery tutorial for this gorgeous antique settee over the last couple of weeks.
+We have been busy covering all the details of this vintage settee reupholstery tutorial over the last couple of weeks.
 Today, we will dive into the final parts of the tutorial!
 Let’s begin with the finish on exposed wood on this settee…..

-OK, so back to the wood sections of this tutorial.
+OK, so back to the carved wood sections of this vintage settee.
 Antique furniture often has exposed wood with detailed carving.
 I love to highlight the wood tones while lightening up the wood at the same time.

 I did a bit of sanding with my Surf Prep Rad Pad just to scuff it up a bit.
-The pads are soft and pliable and go around the curving wood with ease.
+The pads are soft and pliable and go around the carved wood with ease.